-To promote social benefits population Improving liveability of streets, maximising their role as the focal point of local as the focal point of local communities; and Reducing social exclusio people with low incomes, elderly or those with mob transport system. n, by improving the ability of no access to car, the ility impairments to use the Rationale for Selection or Rejection of Proposal: Lines 1 and 2 were developed within the STAG framework and demonstrated the best fit with planning objectives and the overarching five governmental objectives relating to Environment, Safety, Economy, Integration and Accessibility.
-The current proposal, comprising elements of Lines 1 and 2, reflects current affordability constraints and the need to maximise the benefits from Edinburgh Tram within this constraint.
-Implementability Appraisal Technical: The proposed alignment is te technology.
-Urban design is with the local bus network. chnically feasible, employing t sues are acceptable and the tr ried and tested tram am system is integrated Operational: Run times are minimised thro highway network. ough good alignment design ar nd integration with the Financial: Capital funding is sought from Edinburgh Council.
-On-going n Transport Scotland with a co operating cost to be covered l ntribution from City of by farebox revenue.
-Public: Extensive consultation took place in 2003, with high levels of support shown for tram in Edinburgh.
+Reducing traffic accident S. To promote social benefits: Improving liveability of st as the focal point of local reets, maximising their role communities; and people with low incomes, n, by improving the ability of no access to car, the illity impairments to use the Rationale for Selection or Rejection of Proposal: fit with planning objectives ar Environment, Safety, Econor comprising elements of Lines d within the STAG framework and the overarching five governring, Integration and Accessibilities 1 and 2, reflects current afforces from Edinburgh Tram within nental objectives relating to y.
+The current proposal, dability constraints and the Implementability Appraisal Technical: echnically feasible, employing t sues are acceptable and the tr Operational: Run times are minimised thro highway network. ough good alignment design ar nd integration with the Financial: n Transport Scotland with a co operating cost to be covered l Public: Extensive consultation took place in 2003, with high levels of support shown for tram in Edinburgh.
 Legal powers to construct the tram have been obtained through the Parliamentary Private Bill process, which weighed the overall merits of the scheme with specific objections.
 Mitigation strategies and policies have been developed to minimise the adverse impacts and hence acceptability of the tram.
-Environment Mitigation Options included: (Costs & Benefits) Various documents have bee Practice and the Noise and V impacts of the tram will be mi en developed (the Design Mani /ibration Policy) which set out h itigated. ual, Code of Construction now any potential adverse Sub-objective Qualitative Information Quantitative Information Significance of Impact Noise and vibration Construction noise is not considered to be a significant impact, since it will be temporary and mitigated.
+Environment Mitigation Options included: (Costs & Benefits) Various documents have been developed (the Design Manual, Code of Construction Practice and the Noise and Vibration Policy) which set out how any potential adverse impacts of the tram will be mitigated.
+Sub-objective Qualitative Information Quantitative Information Significance of Impact Noise and vibration Construction noise is not considered to be a significant impact, since it will be temporary and mitigated.
 Less people are annoyed by road noise with than without the scheme.
 More people experience a significant reduction in road noise than a significant increase.
 Major detrimental where there is currently no other source of noise, such as the Roseburn corridor.
 448 people are less annoyed by noise with than without the scheme in 2011 (1.2%), raising to 738 in 2031 (1.8%).
 459 more people benefited from a significant reduction in road noise in 2011 than disbenefited (3392 in 2031).
 1198 people directly exposed to rail noise, of which 156 are annoyed.
-Slight beneficial (road traffic noise) Moderate adverse (rail traffic noise) Air Quality - Overall Higher numbers of residents experiencing improvements than worsening in air quality Slight beneficial worderning in an quanty.
+Slight beneficial (road traffic noise) Moderate adverse (rail traffic noise) Air Quality - Overall Higher numbers of residents experiencing improvements than worsening in air quality.
+Slight beneficial